 The result showed that about 44 (57%) of the respondents were males, while 33 (43%) were females.
-This denotes that the household heads are mostly males expect in situations where the heads were not at home at the time of survey or where tenants represented the house owners.
-Majority of the respondents had stayed for more than ten years in the buildings, which validated the claim that most of them or their late parents are the owners of the buildings, or there were certain activity or reasons which had made them stayed in these buildings for that length of time.
-Also, many of them had chosen to remain in those buildings for that number of years because of the good locations, a suggestion that this could be for commercial activities as presented from the response to the question on if shops are attached to the buildings or not having 56 (72.7%) positive response in Table 2.
-A considerable percentage 10 (13.2%) also preferred to live in those buildings due to security reason.
-Other reasons are closeness to commercial activities, closeness to social amenities, and closeness to Catholic Church (Table 1).
+This shows that the household heads are mostly male than female, either as house owners or tenants represented the house owners.
+Many of the respondents had stayed for more than ten years in the buildings, which validated the claim that most of them or their late parents are the owners of the buildings, or there were certain activity or reasons which had made them stayed in these buildings for that length of time.
+Also, many of them had chosen to remain in those buildings for that number of years because of the good locations, a suggestion that this could be for commercial activities as presented from the response to the question on if shops are attached to the buildings or not, having 56 (72.7%) positive response, shown in Table 2.
+A considerable number of 10 (13.2%) also preferred to live in those buildings due to security reason.
+Other reasons are closeness to commercial activities, closeness to social amenities, closeness to friends and religious houses, which are other reasons given.
+(Table 1).
+Figure 8 shows the display of respondents stay in the building.